 A good candidate experience doesn’t cut it in the current recruitment climate.
 It’s the most basic thing that hiring managers need to fulfil, but if that’s all you are delivering you are going to miss out on talent.

-You need to hire fast (interview-to-offer in 24 hours) and your process needs to be frictionless – ie. you can’t be asking candidates to jump through hoops to prove themselves to you.
-No games, no CVs, no third interviews, no asking them to make time for an interview when you are free.
+You need to hire fast (interview-to-offer in 24 hours) with an AI-enhanced process that needs to be frictionless – i.e., you can’t be asking candidates to jump through hoops to prove themselves to you.
+No games, no CVs, no third interviews, no asking them to make time for an AI interview when you are free.

 Those days are over.
 The global talent shortage is being felt across every industry and recruitment needs to be re-imagined.